-Outside my studio windows today, everything is covered in a thick layer of fresh snow.
+Outside my studio windows today, everything is covered in a layer of fresh snow.
 Buildings have a thick white blanket on the roofs, the plows are creating large piles along the roads, and all the trees have snow on them.
-There’s something so Christmasy about snow-covered pines and I wanted so badly to bring in that snow-covered look to our Christmas tree.
-Here’s how I created our DIY Flocked Christmas Tree.
+There’s something so Christmasy about snow-covered firs, and I wanted so badly to bring in that snow-covered look to our Christmas tree.
+Here’s how I created our DIY Flocked Christmas Tree the easy way.

 Our most recent flocked tree was part of the Green Christmas Theme.
-I doubled the amount of flocking for an extra snowy look.
+I doubled the amount of flocking from last year for an extra snowy look.

 This DIY flocked tree idea looks great on an already flocked tree or a green tree.
 Keep scrolling to see it on a real Christmas tree too.